 The role of this Code, in relation to Section A1, is to identify where the specific circumstances of Hastings Point require additional or revised guidelines and controls.
-These are provided in Parts 4 - Precinct Plans, Part 5 - Visual Settings and Part 6 - Building Type Controls on the Hastings Point Locality Based Development Code.
-Parts 4 - Precinct Plans and Part 5 - Visual Settings provides controls additional to Section A1 of the Residential and Tourist Development Code, Part 6 - Building Type Controls provides additional controls or controls that supersede clauses in Section A1 of the Residential and Tourist Development Code.
+These are provided in Parts 4 - Precinct Plans and Visual Settings and Part 5 - Building Type Controls on the Hastings Point Locality Based Development Code, Parts 4 - Precinct Plans and Visual Settings provides controls additional to Section A1 of the Residential and Tourist Development Code, Part 5 - Building Type Controls provides controls that supersede clauses in Section A1 of the Residential and Tourist Development Code.
 Each clause is clearly identified in the document as to whether it is a superseded clause or whether that clause in Section A1 still stands.